EpiSlim/epiGWAS/cran-comments.md

 * win-builder (release)

 ## CRAN
-This is the first submission to CRAN
+This is my second submission to CRAN.
+I added examples to all .Rd files, as requested by the CRAN reviewer.

 ## R CMD check results
 There were no ERRORs or WARNING or NOTES.